First impressions matter. And when it comes to job search, the first impression is most often created by the looks of your resume.

 Formal yet well-balanced, the “Stanford” resume template works great when applying for any kind of job thanks to its simplicity and universality.

-You'll find its expanded experience section and graphs come handy when trying to articulate your skills.
+You'll find its expanded experience section and graphs come in handy when trying to articulate your skills.

 The graphic element on the left side of the resume visually interlinks the individual sections and subtly encourages the recruiter to read on.